Editor’s note: This post was originally published in February 2017. It has been updated and republished in February 2019.

-Few people are truly aware how important the balance of their gut flora is to their overall health and wellbeing.
-Some may even be unaware we have a teeming community of microbes inside us at all!
-This unseen population of trillions of microbes made up of bacteria, viruses, fungi, and more, comprises the gastrointestinal ecosystem that is known as your gut microbiome or just microbiome.
-The gut “flora” (microbes) are nowadays referred to by scientists as microbiota.
+Few people are truly aware of the importance of a balanced gut for their overall health and wellbeing.
+Some may even be unaware that we have a teeming community of microbes inside us!
+This unseen population of trillions of microbes comprises the gastrointestinal ecosystem that is known as your gut microbiome made up of bacteria, viruses, fungi, and more.
+The gut “flora” (microbes) are referred to by scientists as microbiota.

-The balance of your microbiota, and overall microbiome health and function, is extremely important, affecting nearly every system in your body.1 An imbalance (often referred to as dysbiosis) of the gut microbiome and microbiota has been connected to many ailments, including:2
+The balance of your microbiota, and overall microbiome health and function, is extremely important, affecting nearly every system in your body.
+An imbalance (often referred to as dysbiosis) of the gut microbiome and microbiota has been connected to many issues in the body including:

 What Is an Imbalance of Microbiota?

 A “balanced” microbiome refers to the optimum synergy in the symbiotic relationship between the microbes themselves, the function of each, and how those processes relate to your body.
-Generally stated, this is achieved by having: 1) a great diversity of microbiota, and 2) the optimal levels of each microbe.24
+Generally stated, this is achieved by having: 1) a great diversity of microbiota, and 2) optimal levels of each microbe.

-If one type of microbe is allowed to either gain the upper hand, or be depleted, there are repercussions for your health.
+If one type of microbe is allowed to either gain the upper hand or be depleted, there can be repercussions for your health.
 Examples of such consequences would include fungi (yeast) being able to flourish, leading to yeast overgrowth.
-A depletion in yeast, too, can cause issues.
-Because there are bacteria that feed on it, or those that in the presence of the yeast cannot flourish themselves, too few yeast can lead to lack of enzymes, or less nutrients absorbed, or even certain chemicals not being created.
-Then there are those bacteria, such as Clostridium and Fusobacterium, that in certain circumstances become pathogens, and thus harmful.25
+A depletion in yeast can also cause issues.
+Not enough yeast can lead to a lack of enzymes and less nutrients absorption.
+Then, there are bacteria, such as Clostridium and Fusobacterium, that in some circumstances may become harmful pathogens.

-If we’re ignorant of the damage we’re doing, we can inadvertently continue piling on additional damage, through various means.
+If we’re ignorant of the damage we’re doing, we can inadvertently pile on the damage, through various means.
 This can create the perfect storm of imbalance that leads to weakened immune function, and other states that have been directly connected to disease or, at minimum, poor health.

-4 Common Ways Your Gut Microbiome (Gut Flora) Get Out of Balance
+4 Common Ways Your Gut Microbiome (Gut Flora) May Become Imbalanced

-The following are four of the most common ways you may be putting your own microbiome and microbiota out of balance.
+Here are four of the most common ways you may be throwing your own microbiome and microbiota out of balance.

 Risk Factor #1: Using SplendaⓇ (sucralose)

 Think of it like butter versus margarine.
-You take a real, fairly inert oil and you hydrogenate it to make margarine, and all of a sudden it’s not inert or healthy at all!
-29,30
+You take a healthy, fairly inert oil and you hydrogenate it to make margarine, and all of a sudden it’s not inert or healthy at all!

 The process of making sucralose binds chlorine to the sugar molecule, meaning you are intentionally ingesting chlorine, which is a known poison.
 The processes the body goes through to deal with this toxic substance creates other chemical reactions that are harmful to the body.